-Good academic advising is essential at the College of Fine Arts.
+Good academic advising is essential for at the College of Fine Arts.
 Students should work closely with their faculty advisors in conjunction with the Boston University Bulletin in order to fulfill degree requirements.

 Beginning freshman year, CFA students are assigned to a faculty advisor in their school.
 Students must meet with their faculty advisors prior to registration each semester in order to obtain their Academic Advising Code.
 We encourage students to consult their faculty advisor whenever they have an academic concern.
 Advising can assist students in understanding program requirements, semester course selection, and study abroad options, among many other issues.